Master's Programme in Development Geography

 Mål og innhald

 The aim of the programme is to provide the candidates with theoretical and methodological skills enabling them to qualify for a Master's Degree.
 The topics are related to issues of relevance for the study of livelihoods and environmental problems in the global South.
 The courses aim at introducing the candidates to contemporary scientific discourses on human-nature relations and development, and provide them with analytical skills and critical thinking.
-The thesis is normally based on data produced though fieldwork in the country of origin, carried out between the first and second year of study.
+The thesis is normally based on data produced though fieldwork in the global South.

 The topics are related to issues of relevance for the study of processes affecting urban and rural livelihoods and wellbeing, and environmental problems in the global South.